rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 ----------------

 ### Overview
-The Upload Artifacts task respectively allows you to upload build artifacts to the server.
-A common use case is when you compile a source code to store the build output to the server via using the Upload Artifacts task. then using Fetch Artifacts to deploy it on appropriate agent.
+The ``Upload Artifacts`` task allows uploading build artifacts to HawkCD server.
+A common use case is when source code is compiled and the build output is stored to the server via the ``Upload Artifacts`` task, then using ``Fetch Artifacts`` to deploy artifacts to appropriate agent.

 ### How does it works?